Sunset house captured in Rynek Wroclaw

 Rynek at sunset

-Skytower in Wroclaw
+Watching the city from Skytower top in Wroclaw

 Timings: 9 am – 9 pm (all days)

-Sunset behind Skytower in Worclaw
+Summer sunset behind Skytower in Worclaw

 Protip: Keep an hour buffer according to your plans.
 Expect long queues at the entrance around sunset, especially with clear skies.
 Check for a student discount if you have a valid student ID.

-Main railway station Wroclaw
+Outside Main railway station Wroclaw

 Overlooking the main railway station, Wrocław’s main shopping mall, Wroclavia, presents great shopping options near the Main Bus Station and the Main Railway Station of Wrocław.
 Arkady Capitol, Renoma Mall, and Sky Tower are nearby city attractions.